MattBommer/technical-prep/README.md

 # Yeet the Leet

-Our repository is designed to equip you for your technical interviews by providing comprehensive information on frequently appearing design patterns in LeetCode-style interview questions.
+This repository is designed to equip you with tools and patterns to crush your technical interviews!
+It provides comprehensive information on frequently appearing design patterns in LeetCode-style interview questions.
 Moreover, it also encompasses valuable insights related to system design questions.